Jeep Compass SUV review

 - Underpowered engines

 The Compass name has been used by Jeep before on its entry-level model.
-That position in the range is now taken by the Jeep Renegade, so the Compass slots in between that model and the Cherokee.
+That position in the range is now taken by the Jeep Renegade, so the Compass slots between that model and the Jeep Wrangler, and will sit below the Jeep Grand Cherokee when that car comes to the UK.
 The Compass bears a strong family resemblance to the Cherokee, both outside and in.

-The latest Compass isn’t the budget car it was previously, but still looks reasonable value when you take account of the big leap forward in build quality.
-The Compass’ interior is well assembled, and seems more grown-up than that of the Renegade, but it does feel a bit cheap and switchgear borrowed from smaller Fiat models doesn’t help in that regard.
+The latest Compass isn’t the budget car it was previously, but still looks reasonable value when you take the big leap forward in build quality into account.
+The Compass’s interior is well assembled, and seems more grown-up than that of the Renegade, but it does feel a bit cheap and switchgear borrowed from smaller Fiat models doesn’t help in that regard.

 Spend any time in a Renegade and you’ll immediately appreciate the increased interior space in the Compass – there’s far more legroom and a much bigger boot.

 A key feature of the Compass – and any other Jeep – is off-road ability, and we were impressed when we put it through its paces.
-The entry-level Compass comes with front-wheel drive, but a significant proportion of sales are expected to be of four-wheel-drive versions.
+The entry-level Compass comes with front-wheel drive, with the plug-in hybrid’s electric motor stepping in to give four-wheel-drive.
+It won’t tackle the toughest ascents like the Wrangler but the Compass will go further off-road than many family SUVs.
 The optional Trailhawk package adds an extra-low gear ratio to help you make slow but determined progress across really challenging terrain, making it an alternative to the Land Rover Discovery Sport.
 Even the regular Compass should be more than capable of dealing with the situations most families will encounter and the worst our weather can offer.